ChiragSukhala/ShootCrowd/README.md

   I innitially made this in PHP, taking Linked list refrence from  @Sameer Borate | codediesel.com .
 I know PHP is not a typical language for competitive but see it works.

+ Another solution is, Considering k is the closest power of 2 and n is the given number.
+Answer will be : 2(n - 2^k) + 1.
+(Full explaination is in Python solution.)

 ## Instruction(s):

   PHP: